-The TPP X Pod tank is compatible with all of Voopoo’s TPP and PnP coils and there are 13 coils to choose from.
+The TPP X Pod tank is compatible with all of Voopoo’s TPP and coils.
 The kit comes with a TPP-DM1 0.15Ω Coil and a TPP-DM4 0.30Ω Coil, both DL coils, but there are higher resistance MTL coils available too.

 Features & Functions

 The Drag S Pro is a relatively high powered pod mod.
 It is meant to replace your single battery mod or pod vape with a convenient device that still delivers on performance.
 With that said, it has a few more modes and features than your average pod vape and it has a 3000mAh internal battery which is larger than most pod vapes too.

 This pod mod can fire up to 80W and features Smart mode, RBA mode, and even TC mode (the software update has to be downloaded from Voopoo’s website here).

 Smart mode automatically adjusts the wattage and sets a maximum wattage output for each TPP coil that you use.
 This is helpful for new vapers who don’t know what wattage they should vape at with a particular coil as it will prevent the wattage from being set too high and burning the coil out.
 If you want to be free to set your wattage yourself then you can change to the RBA mode which allows you to set the wattage to anything you like.